- Panel Show

 - Peter Holmes

-- Rob Brydon, Angus Deayton, Lee Mack and David Mitchell
+- Rob Brydon, Angus Deayton, Lee Mack, David Mitchell, David de Keyser and Paul Ridley

 - Barbara Wiltshire and David Coyle

-- Rachel Ablett, Karen Murdoch, Richard Cohen, Adam Copeland, Andrew Westwell, Derek McLean, Fiona McDermott, Kate Staples, Stephanie McIntosh, Aoife Dunne and others
+- Rachel Ablett, Karen Murdoch, Richard Cohen, Adam Copeland, Andrew Westwell, Derek McLean, Fiona McDermott, Kate Staples and more

 The aim of the game is to fool the opposition into mistaking fact for fiction and fiction for fact.
 To do so, panellists need quick-wit and a poker face.
 Only those who can think on their feet will survive interrogation from the other team.